-Over the years, we’ve been privy to thousands of metamorphoses, due in large part to food.
-It was in fact, two distinct and personal journeys that was the springboard for Sakara.
-We’ve witnessed people with chronic illnesses, debilitating insecurities, serious health issues, and emotional blocks change completely through the lens of what and how they eat.
+Over the years, we’ve witnessed thousands of metamorphoses, many thanks to plant-rich nutrition.
+In fact, it was our founders’ distinct and personal journeys that were the inspiration and catalyst for Sakara.
+We’ve been so grateful to see clients overcome illnesses, debilitating insecurities, serious health issues, and emotional blocks that were shifted completely by changing what and how they eat.

-The source of these changes trace back to our science-backed nutrition—a regimen of foods that nourish the microbiome; are rich in diversity, minerals, and nutrients; and unwaver in the quest for quality.
-But just as impactful as these nutritional pillars, is the soul work happening in tandem with radically caring for our bodies.
-Eating this way is a catalyst for reprogramming thought patterns, habits, narratives, minds, and souls.
+The source of these changes trace back to our science-backed nutrition—an expertly designed regimen of foods that nourish the microbiome; are rich in diverse minerals and nutrients; and are sourced with uncompromising quality standards.
+But just as impactful as our nutrition is the soul work of radically caring for our bodies that’s happening in tandem.
+Eating this way is a catalyst for reprogramming thought patterns, habits, narratives, minds, and lives.
 It’s beyond physical.

-In celebration of the stories we’ve heard over the last seven years, and to recognize the metaphysical shift that takes place with each bite—we’ve collected some inspiring stories from clients who have reframed what it means to eat for health.
+In celebration of the stories we’ve heard over the last ten-plus years, and to recognize the metaphysical shift that takes place with each bite, we’ve collected some inspiring stories from clients and thought leaders who have reframed what it means to eat for health.
 In the Sakara universe, it’s pleasurable, liberating, celebratory, collaborative, medicinal, and, yes, delicious.

 A SENSE OF CLARITY

 “For me, plant-based eating changed my life because of how much it enhanced my mental and physical performance.
 Food is fuel and it has the power to affect you in so many different ways.
 Once you start to eliminate processed foods, you start to feel a greater sense of mental clarity and physical strength.
 I personally also felt like I had more control over my mood, my skin looked brighter (I didn’t get as many blemishes or breakouts), I felt lighter, and my overall performance during the day or in my workouts was better.”